Equipping weak equivalences with algebraic structure: Injectivity in arrow categories and weak equivalences as algebras for a monad

+The connection between the above squares and those of Example~\ref{example:topological} can be sharpened by noting the following connection between their bottom right corners --- namely that, in the topological setting $D^{n+1} \cong D^{n} \times I$ for $I$ the unit interval, whilst in the setting of chain complexes $I^n \cong D^n \otimes I$ for $I = I^1$ defined as above. \end{example}

-Categories equipped with structure -- such as monoidal categories -- can typically be understood as the algebras for an accessible 2-monad $T$ on $\Cat$.
+\begin{example}[Categories with structure] Categories equipped with structure --- such as monoidal categories --- can typically be understood as the algebras for an accessible 2-monad $T$ on $\Cat$.
 For such a $T$ the category $\TAlgs$ of algebras and strict morphisms admits a model structure \cite{Lack2007Homotopy-theoretic} in which $f:A \to B$ is a weak equivalence just when its image under the forgetful functor $U:\TAlgs \to \Cat$ is an equivalence of categories.
-Since we have an adjunction $F \dashv U$ it follows that an algebra map $f:A \to B$ is a weak equivalence just when it is injective with respect to the image of the three squares \eqref{eq:CatInjectives} under $\Arr(F):\Arr(\Cat) \to \Arr(\TAlgs)$.
+Since we have an adjunction $F \dashv U$ it follows that an algebra map $f:A \to B$ is a weak equivalence just when it is injective with respect to the image of the three squares \eqref{eq:CatInjectives} under $\Arr(F):\Arr(\Cat) \to \Arr(\TAlgs)$. \end{example}

-There are model structures on the categories of 2-categories \cite{Lack2002A-quillen}, of bicategories \cite{Lack2004A-quillen}, and of Gray-categories \cite{Lack2011A-quillen} established by Lack.
-In each case the weak equivalences -- biequivalences in the first two cases and the triequivalences in the third -- can be described using injectivity conditons, much as for equivalences of categories.
+\begin{example}[2-categories, bicategories and Gray-categories] There are model structures on the categories of 2-categories \cite{Lack2002A-quillen}, of bicategories \cite{Lack2004A-quillen}, and of Gray-categories \cite{Lack2011A-quillen} established by Lack.
+In each case the weak equivalences --- biequivalences in the first two cases and the triequivalences in the third --- can be described using injectivity conditons, much as for equivalences of categories. \end{example}